Mulverry/Billyeojusam/README.md

 - Wireframe.pdf : A rough presentation(contains wireframes) pdf.
 The coaches were very disappointed for its poorness.
 We accidentlly dropped architecture and technical challenges(or trouble shooting) pages.

-- html : html, css(Bulma), javascript
-- app.py : python-Flask, Jinja2, JWT Login

-- RED7.ppt : Final presentation(for demonstration). we released this project on AWS.
+- RED7.zip : Final presentation(for demonstration). we released this project on AWS.
+	* htmls : html, css(Bulma), javascript
+		1. log_in.html
+		2. sign.html
+		3. Main.html
+		4. mypage.html
+	* app.py : python-Flask, Jinja2, JWT Login

 - img.zip : image files in RED7.ppt

 Our members are three.
 Mulverry(me), frombread, jjeong1069.